 Part 3: Prepare The Dog For Rabbit Hunting

 At this stage, move your dog to a running pen.
 A running pen is a larger version of a starting pen.
-From here your dog can search further afield relying more on its scent tracking capability other than seeing.
-You should at times allow him to run rabbits by himself, however, the more you accompany him, the better as this will establish the much-needed bond between the two of you.
+From here, your dog can search further afield, relying more on its scent-tracking capability than seeing.
+You should, at times, allow him to run rabbits by himself, however, the more you accompany him, the better, as this will establish the much-needed bond between the two of you.

 Let Your Puppy Run Along Older Trained Dogs

-Once your puppy is able enough to track and run rabbits solo, you can let him run along older trained dogs.
-This will let you dog learn more advanced tracking skills from his older companion.
+Once your puppy can track and run rabbits solo, you can let him run along older trained dogs.
+This will let your dog learn more advanced tracking skills from his older companion.
 An older bitch is the most suitable dog for training puppies.

 Prepare Him for Gunfire

-Incorporate gunfire training early enough so as to prepare your dog for loud sounds during the hunt.
-Finally, once he is well started with rabbits, the training does not stop.
+Incorporate gunfire training early enough to prepare your dog for loud sounds during the hunt.
+Finally, once he is well-started with rabbits, the training does not stop.
 The more you work with him as a team, the better he becomes.

 Hunting At Night

-The advantage of hunting animals at night is that many animals come out only in the evening after the sunset.
-They are known to be in areas where availability of light is limited, such as bushes, trees, holes and another suitable area in which they can hide easily.
+The advantage of hunting animals at night is that many animals come out only in the evening after sunset.
+They are known to be in areas where the availability of light is limited, such as bushes, trees, holes, and other suitable areas where they can hide easily.

 A compact thermal imaging camera allows you to scan a full field instantly in all types of difficult visibility because they do not need light to give you an image.
 Thermal cameras like the FLIR One (for smartphones) highlight warmer body temperatures against the cooler night air, so they are useful at night for observing wildlife, hunting, and other outdoor activities.